 Classifying it as an advertisement may not be entirely accurate, however, because leads are also generated through other, non-paid methods, such as through referrals from existing clients and organic search engine results.

-Businesses usually use lead generation together with lead management, a process referred to as pipeline marketing.
+Businesses usually use local lead generation together with lead management, a process referred to as pipeline marketing.
 Once the leads have been generated, they are moved to the purchase funnel: that is, the leads are turned into sales.

 Targeting local leads means marketing to the local community.
 Local marketing simply means the marketing strategies you make that are aimed at your local community or the community nearest to your business.
-These marketing efforts can be online or offline, but the emphasis here is on online marketing, because almost everything possible that can be done online has been moved to the internet, and marketing is no exception.
+These marketing efforts can be online or offline, but the emphasis here is on online marketing, because almost everything possible that can be done online has been moved to the internet, and marketing and local lead generation is no exception.
 Having a responsive, e-commerce website for your business is the first step towards acquiring the local leads that your business needs.

 As a local small business, it is important for you to target local leads because, as said earlier, that is what helps to build your brand, both customer-wise and brand-wise.
 Capturing the interests of the locals is essential to the growth of your business, and your ability to consistently find leads from the local community also shows that your sales team is doing their job very well.